When we do something is as important as what we do, and can mean the difference between success and failure.

 If this isn’t compelling enough, in a study of parole hearings, it was found that judges were most likely to grant parole at the beginning of the day and after breaks, with their leniency declining as the day went on.

 To take a break effectively, Pink suggests the following:

 - Get up from your desk.
 Go outside, if possible.

 - Be social.
 Break together.

-- Don’t do work on your break, and try not to even use your phone.
+- Don’t do work on your break, and try not to use your phone.

 - Schedule your breaks into your day.

-And for those of us working from home (an accelerating trend in the wake of Covid-19), he prescribes combining a coffee and a nap, aka a ‘napaccino’, ideally after lunch.
+And for those of us working from home (an accelerating trend in the wake of COVID-19), he prescribes combining a coffee and a nap, aka a ‘nappuccino’, ideally after lunch.
 Nice work if you can get it.